fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 #### 11.11 Health check

-Before moving on let us expand pipeline with one more step, a check that ensures that the application is up and running after the deployment.
+Before moving on let us expand the workflow with one more step, a check that ensures that the application is up and running after the deployment.

-Actually a separate workflow step is not needed, since the [deploy-to-heroku](https://github.com/marketplace/actions/deploy-to-heroku) contains on option that takes care of it.
+Actually a separate workflow step is not needed, since the action [deploy-to-heroku](https://github.com/marketplace/actions/deploy-to-heroku) contains on option that takes care of it.

 Add to the backend a simple endpoint for doing a application health check.
 You may e.g. copy this code: